 The saving of student video progress is supported for all Wistia and JW Player uploaded videos.

-To view the lesson page from the student view, click Preview and select "This Lesson".
+To view the lesson page from the student view, select Preview and select "This Lesson".

-To add closed captioning to your videos, ensure your text files are created in SRT format with 00:00:00,000 timestamps, then email your files to Skilljar Product Support to upload them to your video on your behalf.
+If the video is uploaded to Skilljar, we use JWplayer for videos and can add closed captioning/subtitles.
+To add captions, ensure your text files are created in SRT (.srt) or WebVTT (.vtt) format with 00:00:00,000 timestamps, and then email the files to Skilljar Product Support to upload them to your video on your behalf.

 Optional lesson components